secbrief/secbrief.github.io/_posts/2014-05-16-al-shabaab-on-the-ropes-but-still-fighting.md

 Capacity building and the erection of effective and non-corrupt governance is paramount.
 Basic services need to be provided by the TFG which in turn would deny al-Shabaab its current means of earning the support of the people.[^21] The establishment of an educational system is critical.
 Without it, Somalis will be unable to meet the demands of the ever globalizing world and organizations like al-Shabaab will be able to flourish.
 The injection of micro-lending has been successful in other developing countries and could forge the foundation of a legitimate economy in the currently failed state.[^22]

 Furthering U.S. strategic communication while taking a multidimensional and tailored approach to CT in Somalia will provide an expedient route to defeating al-Shabaab.
-And in doing so, al-Qa'ida's core will be damaged and stability can establish itself eastern Africa.
+In doing so, al-Qa'ida's core will be damaged and stability can establish itself in eastern Africa.
 Therefore reducing the threat to American interests overseas and to the homeland.

 ### <center>NOTES</center> ###